waigo/waigo/docs/getting_started/BuildWorkflowLiveReload.md

 ## Production builds

-For production deployments you will simply wish to build the front-end assets without running a dev server.
+For production deployments you will want to build the front-end assets without running a dev server.
 To do this run the `frontend` task:

 ```shell
 $ gulp frontend --minified